Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-The topological nature of driven SSH model can be determined by evaluating the Zak phase \cite{foassh} in the following way: the Floquet Hamiltonian must be truncated to the dimensions which guarantees the convergence of the results, then to check the existence of an edge mode in a gap, Zak phases of all bands below the gap must be added up.
-Zak phase of each band can be calculated numerically by summing the relative phases of wave functions in a discrete Brillouin zone.
-On the other hand, one can check the number of edge modes in open boundary condition.
-Consider the driven SSH model with $t_a=-1.3, t_b=-0.7, V=-0.3,\Omega=2.5$.
-In this case there is one resonance in band structure between $0^{th}$ and $\pm1^{th}$ side bands.
-It is obvious that the non driven case with such parameters is in the trivial phase which hosts no zero state.
-On the contrary, the driven model hosts midgap states at quasienergy $\pm\Omega/2$.
-The sum of the Zak phases of bands of Floquet Hamiltonian, below quasienergy $0~(\Omega/2)$ is equal to $0~(\pi)$ modulo $2\pi$ .
-The band structure of Floquet Hamiltonian is shown in Fig.~\ref{midgap} (a).
-The blue lines correspond to bulk states with periodic boundary condition and gray or red lines to the system with open boundary condition (with 120 sites).
-Red lines show the midgap states for which the square of wavefunction is plotted in Fig.~\ref{midgap} (b).
-It is seen that the wave function is mainly localized at the edges of the $-1^{th}$ and $0^{th}$ sidebands, because this midgap state is a consequence of a resonance between these two sidebands.
-The wave functions of midgap states decay exponentially to the bulk with an exponent which is proportional to the associated gap \cite{foassh}.
-Nonetheless, by increasing the amplitude of the drive, the midgap states' wave function will have non negligible amount on the edges of the other side bands too, albeit this effect is highly suppressed for side bands which are farther from $-1^{th}$ and $0^{th}$ sidebands.
+The topological nature of the driven SSH model can be determined by evaluating its Zak phase \cite{foassh} which has been calculated in the supplementary material.
+Consider a driven SSH model with parameters $t_a=-10, t_b=-5, V=-3,\Omega=16$.
+In this case, there is one resonance in its band structure between the central Floquet band ($n=0$) and the sidebands $\pm1$.
+Clearly, its non-driven counterpart with such parameters is in a trivial phase without any zero edge modes.
+However, its driven version hosts some mid-gap states at the quasi-energies $\pm\Omega/2$.
+The sum of Zak phases of Floquet bands below quasi-energy 0 ($\Omega/2$) equals 0 ($\pi$) modulo 2$\pi$.
+Fig.~\ref{midgap}(a) shows the band structure of the driven SSH model.
+The blue (gray or red) lines correspond to states with periodic (open) boundary conditions.
+The red line indicates the mid-gap states (at $-\Omega/2$) whose squared wave function is plotted in Fig.~\ref{midgap}(b).
+It is seen that the wave function is mainly localized at the edges of the side-bands $-1$ and $0$ because this mid-gap state results from the resonance between these two sidebands.
+The wave function decays exponentially to the bulk with an exponent proportional to the associated gap \cite{foassh}.
+However, by increasing the drive amplitude, the wave function will have non-negligible values on the edges of other side-bands too, however, this effect is highly suppressed for the sidebands which are farther from the sidebands $-1$ and $0$.